Chapter 1 : Quidditch and Pumpkin Pie

 “Wrong idiom, darling,” Alice turned to talk to me, “I apologise for my boyfriend’s behaviour.
 He hasn’t eaten much today, and I really think this heat is getting to him.”

-There had a been a drought, and Muggles were suffering with their unclean cars and brown lawns.
+There had been a drought, and Muggles were suffering with their unclean cars and brown lawns, and therefore we couldn't use water obviously for fear of being discovered.
 The heat was unbearable.
 Standing in the middle of a crowd was horrible enough.